 - For graduate programs, include a list of the professors who you are interested in working with along with a description of the program.

 In short, you need to provide your letter writer(s) with all relevant forms, accompanying instructions, and stamped envelopes addressed to the program/fellowship/job for letters submitted via snail mail or email addresses for email submissions.
 Students often find it helpful to stay organized using an Excel worksheet.
 Each row can be one program you are applying to, and then there can be columns with instructions, how to submit, who to submit to, deadline, etc., etc. You can then just send that worksheet to each professor in advance of the first deadline.

 For all recommendation forms (online and paper versions), the name, affiliation, and contact information of your letter writer needs to be completed by you before you pass on the forms to the letter writer.

-Our contact information for core Liberal Studies-Ukiah faculty is listed on the webpage (go to our).
+Our contact information for core Liberal Studies-Ukiah faculty is listed on the webpage (go to our Faculty page).
 If you request a letter from an adjunct instructor teaching courses for the program, please ask that individual for specific contact informaton, as listed below.
 You may use the following template:

 Name: [insert name of faculty], Ph.D.

 Title: [insert Assistant/Associate/Full] Professor

 Address: Department of [confirm home department of the faculty member]

 Email: [insert email address]